aliasgar4558/isolate_logger/README.md

 ![Linux][linux_badge]
 ![Windows][windows_badge]

-`Isolate Logger` is a dart based flutter package utility designed to simplify logging messages into the console and files.
+`IsolateLogger` is a dart based flutter package utility (which uses **Isolates** under the hood) designed to simplify logging messages into the console and files.
 It aids developers in tracking user events, exceptions, and other relevant information within their flutter applications.
-With Isolate Logger, you can efficiently monitor your application's behavior, identify issues, and improve user experience.
+With IsolateLogger, you can efficiently monitor your application's behavior, identify issues, and improve user experience.

 ## Features :